Joeltronics/py_nes_emulator/README.md

 	- It works if you assume no background pixels are transparent
 	- It does not factor in some of the weird quirks
 	- It's only line-accurate, not cycle-accurate
+	- Does not properly account for PPUMASK left 8 pixels flags
 - Background priority isn't implemented
 - Right now we only render once at the start of VBLANK, so mid-frame updates won't work
 - We don't limit to max 8 sprites per line
 	- This might sound like a limit we don't want, but some games actually use this intentionally (like doors in The Legend of Zelda)
 	- Sprite overflow flag is not set either (which some games might depend on)
 - Exact behavior when updating PPU outside of VBLANK is not fully emulated
-- 8x16 sprites are not yet supported

 Next goals: